- Trekking

 What to pack for a trek?

-What is the food like on the trek?
+What is the food like on the tour?

-The Benefits of using trekking poles.
+The Benefits of Using Trekking Poles.

 What do I need to know about high altitudes?